-It’s clear than not having a CEO successor in mind leads to an unnecessarily lengthy and complicated transition phase, which impacts significantly on your family business.
-To ensure a smooth changing of the guard then, take these steps…
+It’s clear that not having a CEO successor in mind leads to an unnecessarily lengthy and complicated transition phase, which impacts significantly on your family business.
+To ensure a smooth changing of the guard then, take these steps:

 Talk about it.
 Don’t let succession be the elephant in the room; nothing creates uncertainty and destroys trust more than being kept in the dark about the future.